 “Cannabis has literally and figuratively saved my life.”
-Mike was suicidal, until he tried cannabis.
+I was suicidal, until I tried cannabis.

 I was suicidal and suffering from PTSD for about 15 years, since my time in Iraq (2003) with the Marine Corps infantry.
 Further, I also suffer from MDD which has been further aggravated by both the PTSD and multiple head injuries.
 I have tried the full spectrum of antidepressants, antipsychotics and anti-anxiety medications provided through the VA and have not found much relief.